dskroskznik/dskroskznik.github.io/README.md

 ```
 [Here's My Resume](/Official_Resume_Dylan_S.pdf)

+### About Me TL;DR
+ - Driven to create and passionate about sharing NEW discoveries.
+ - Graduated with a Bachelors Degree in Computer Science @ Univ. of South Florida.
+ - CS Areas of Interest include Software Development, Machine Learning, Data Analysis & Data Management.
+ - Hobbies include programming, analyzing data, viewing sports, watching films, playing/listening to music, and cooking.
+ - Currently pursuing interests in entry-level/full-time positions in the Computer Science and Engineering fields.

 ### Some Interests/Hobbies of mine include:
  - Developing Web Applications/Practicing Programming 💻
- - Analyizing and Maintaining Data 📊
+ - Analyzing and Maintaining Data 📊
  - Enjoying and Discovering Films🎞
  - Listening to Music/Playing Instruments, like Piano and Guitar 🎹
  - Learning to Cook More Meals and Dishes 🥘
- - Practicing a New Language on my freetime, like French 🥖
+ - Practicing a New Language on my free time, like French 🥖

 ### Recent Blog Posts
 <!--START_SECTION:medium-->